dzekelid/clusters/_listings/aws-elastic-mapreduce/action-listclusters-get.md

 ---
 swagger: "2.0"
 info:
-  title: AWS Elastic MapReduce API
+  title: AWS Elastic MapReduce API List Clusters
   version: 1.0.0
+  description: Provides the status of all clusters visible to this AWS account.
 schemes:
 - http
 produces: